-An audit report typically contains three paragraphs, which cover the following topics:
+An audit report typically contains three paragraphs, which cover the following Auditing assignment topics:

 AUDIT RISK: The occurrence of audit risk is identified through the functions and responsibilities of the independent auditor who states, "Because of the characteristics of fraudulence and audit evidence's nature, the auditor is able to acquire reasonable affirmation that some material misstatements are detected."
 It is the risk when an auditor may unknowingly fail to modifying his or her opinion on financial statements that are materially misreported.

 Analytical review: Analytical Review includes the learning of significant trends and ratios and the inspection of any unexpected instability and items whether in the balance sheet or income statement.
-Materiality of the items involved, evaluation of control and inherent risks, etc. are some of the major factors of analytical review on which auditor relies on.
+The materiality of the items involved, evaluation of control and inherent risks, etc. are some of the major factors of analytical review on which the auditor relies on.

 Using the work of an auditor's expert: